What is a sales pipeline: management, stages and B2B metrics

 5. Negotiation and closing

-• Estimated deal value — how much revenue it represents if closed.
+• Estimated deal value—how much revenue it represents if closed.

-• Current stage — where the prospect is in the buying process.
+• Current stage—where the prospect is in the buying process.

-• Expected close date — when the deal is expected to be resolved.
+• Expected close date—when the deal is expected to be resolved.

-How to manage the sales pipeline efficiently
+How to efficiently manage the sales pipeline

 How to prevent deals from stalling